nicknisi/nicknisi.com/uses.md

 - [vim-plug](https://github.com/junegunn/vim-plug) is a simple plugin manager that manages the 50+ vim plugins I have installed
 - [fugitive](https://github.com/tpope/vim-fugitive) is a wonderful way to work with Git from within GitHub.
 - [fzf](https://github.com/junegunn/fzf.vim) makes fuzzy finding anything in vim super easy
-- [coc.nvim](https://github.com/neoclide/coc.nvim) is the conqueror of completion.
-This is the main interface with language servers, such as tsserver.

-##### coc.nvim plugins

-coc.nvim provides its own plugin system.
-Here are some of the important plugins I use.

-- [coc-tsserver](https://github.com/neoclide/coc-tsserver) provides access to TS/JS warnings and errors
-- [coc-git](https://github.com/neoclide/coc-git) visually indicates changes lines and complements Fugitive for working with Git inside of vim
-- [coc-prettier](https://github.com/neoclide/coc-prettier) makes my code look good and compliant on save
-- [coc-ultisnips](https://www.npmjs.com/package/coc-ultisnips) Lets me define my own snippets which can be completed and run within vim, saving me time
-- [coc-explorer](https://github.com/weirongxu/coc-explorer) is a powerful file explorer, similar to NERDTree

 ### Terminal